 Since Demon Slayer 205 is the end, that leaves 106 chapters to adapt for Demon Slayer Season 3.
 There are multiple ways anime studio ufotable could finish the anime series.

-But the 37 chapters combined are the perfect length for a single-cour Demon Slayer Season 3.
 The only question is how ufotable should adapt the long Demon Slayer: Final Battle Arc, but that’s a question that the Demon Slayer Season 4 anime will likely answer.

 Demon Slayer: Swordsmith Village Arc anime TV spoilers (plot summary/synopsis)